libretro/docs/docs/library/jollycv.md

 ## Extensions

-Content that can be loaded by the Gearcoleco core have the following file extensions:
+Content that can be loaded by the JollyCV core have the following file extensions:

 - .col
 - .rom